jtwhitehd/DiscordFocusriteRoboVoiceFix/README.md

 # Focusrite Discord Fix

 I got tired of being told that I sounded like a robot and going into task manager every time my computer went into sleep mode.
-I'd love for this to be useful to people other than myself.

-This utility resolves a common audio issue that occurs when using certain Focusrite audio interfaces with Discord (**specifically the Focusrite Scarlet 2i2 3rd Gen**).
+This utility resolves an audio issue that occurs when using certain Focusrite audio interfaces with Discord (**specifically the Focusrite Scarlet 2i2 3rd Gen**).
 Users may experience poor and robotic voice transmission due to the `audiodg.exe` process running across multiple processor cores.
 This program automates the solution by setting the processor affinity of `audiodg.exe` to a single core, ensuring clear audio transmission.

 ## Description